Anirudhpatil367/Blinkit_Dashboard/README.md

 ## 🛠️ Technologies Used

 - **Power BI**: For creating the dashboard and visualizing data.
-- **Data Sources**: Sample data emulating Blinkit’s sales and operational information.
+- **Data Sources**: A CSV file containing Blinkit’s sample sales and operational data.

 ---